skhabiri/skhabiri.github.io/_posts/2021-01-12-Sketch Classification With Neural Networks.md

 X_train.max()
 ```
 1.0
+The selected classes are:
+class_names = ['apple', 'anvil', 'airplane', 'banana', 'The Eiffel Tower', 'The Mona Lisa', 'The Great Wall of China', 'alarm clock', 'ant', 'asparagus']

 ### Build the model
 We write a function to returns a compiled TensorFlow Keras Sequential Model suitable for classifying the QuickDraw-10 dataset.
 We leave `learning rate` and  `optimizer` as hyperparamters to tune later.
 ```